dan-edie/Team_ETL_Project/README.md

 # ETL PROJECT
 This document contains guidelines, requirements, and suggestions for the ETL Project.
+This document also contains the ETL Project Technical Report.
+See section 'Project Technical Report' below.
 * Date Due: Tuesday June 9, 2020

 # ETL Project Guidelines